demisto/content/Playbooks/playbook-Intezer_-_Analyze_by_hash_CHANGELOG.md

 ## [Unreleased]
-Fixed an issue in which the playbook finished before finish analysis.
+Fixed an issue where the playbook finished before the analysis was done.